It goes without saying (but apparently not without typing): relationships are hard.

 You're not five years old.
 You're not some ill-mannered kid on a playground, or a mean girl in some movie.
 You're an adult, and as an adult you'll know that there's absolutely no place for name calling in an argument, or honestly, anywhere at all.
 Just because you and your partner are fighting, doesn't mean they've changed into someone who doesn't deserve your respect.
 Name calling is dangerously close to (if not actually) verbal abuse, so save the names and be kind to one another.
 Can your partner be

-Anyone who is part of a grown-ass couple is going to take the time to look outside of themselves and attempt to understand where their partner is coming from.
+part of a grown-ass couple is going to take the time to look outside of themselves and attempt to understand where their partner is coming from.
 There are so many factors that shape our points of view: upbringing, environment, political stance, life decisions and life experiences.
 It all shapes who we are, how we view the world and what we think about that view.
 When you're arguing with your partner, it's probably beneficial to stop and think about their point of view.
 Perhaps they're arguing with you because they've experienced something differently than you have.
 Maybe they don't agree with you because they're upbringing looks nothing like yours.
 Sometimes, a little perspective can go a long way.
 Agree To Disagree

 you've partnered with someone you're willing to go through life with.
 You don't always have to agree or see eye-to-eye and, honestly, I would argue that fostering and supporting different viewpoints within a relationship, makes a relationship stronger.
 Now, obviously, if one partner in the couple owes the other an apology, and that is what the entire argument circled around, get that apology!
 But if you're fighting about politics or a specific decision someone made or something that can be seen and viewed and experienced in vastly different ways, sometimes it's best to talk about it, discuss it, argue it and sure, even fight about it, only to let it go and decide that it's okay that two people don't reach the same destination.